cyrusinnovation/lift-skeleton/README.md

 # Lift Skeleton

 This is a skeleton for developing Lift applications as multi-module sbt projects.
 The skeleton also includes a module for running Selenium tests driven by Cucumber for Scala and ScalaTest.
-Scalastyle and its associated sbt plugin are also included.
+The Scalastyle style checker and the scct code coverage tool, along with their associated sbt plugins, are also included.

 ## Importing into IntelliJ IDEA